 Overcoming Water's Absorption of Infrared Radiation

+Does thermal imaging work underwater?
 Water has a high absorption coefficient for infrared radiation, which poses a significant challenge for underwater thermal imaging.
 To capture heat signatures in water, underwater electrical thermal imaging camera utilize specialized lenses and coatings that maximize the transmission of infrared light through water.
-These components help overcome the attenuation caused by water, allowing the camera to detect and capture the infrared radiation emitted by objects.
+These components help overcome the attenuation caused by water, allowing the infrared camera underwater to detect and capture the infrared radiation emitted by objects.

 Utilizing Infrared Sensors

 Underwater thermal imaging cameras are equipped with infrared sensors called microbolometers.
 These sensors are highly sensitive to infrared radiation and consist of an array of tiny heat-sensitive elements.
 When exposed to infrared radiation, the microbolometers absorb the heat and generate an electrical signal proportional to the temperature of the detected objects.
-The camera's electronics process these signals to create a thermal image.
+The camera's electronics process these signals to create thermal imaging camera images.

 Translating Temperature Differences into Visual Representations